-We would like to invite all the participants from all over the world to attend "10th Edition of International conference on Biopolymers, Bioplastics & Biocomposites" during December 09-10, 2019 in Dubai, UAE, which includes honorary keynote presentations, Oral talks, Poster presentations and Exhibitions.
+Euroscicon Ltd invites participants from all over the world to attend 11th Edition of International conference on Biopolymers & Bioplastics during March 23-24, 2020 in London, UK, which includes prompt Keynote Presentations, Oral Talks, Young Research Forum, Technical Workshops, Poster Presentations and Exhibitions.

 Over the past few years, global economic activities have increased a lot.
 This tremendous growth has raised serious problems about current important patterns of production and consumption.
 As the current society has increased its attention in understanding of the environmental aspects and its industrial practices, greater attention has been given to the concept of sustainable economic systems that rely on energy from undepletable source and materials.
 The use of Bio-based materials and Biologically derived Polymers becomes as an important component of this global world.